campusrover/labnotebook2/docs/reports/2024/GestureBot.md

 After, do ```cd real``` and run ```python3 roscam.py```.
 We only use an image subscriber and publisher for debugging.

-# Story:
-Neither Jeffrey nor I have ever been a pet owner of dogs and so we thought it would be really interesting if we were to create a robot that could follow gestures since it wouldn’t really be able to listen to our voices.

-The initial outline for the project was to use neural networks combined with google media pipe to recognize and train gestures and gesture recognition.
-Then, it would perform pre programmed commands such as to move around, spin, or to go back to an original position.

-However, it wouldn’t have the self navigating aspect that an actual dog would have.

-This gave us the idea to implement the GOAT (go to any thing) from class, because it was interesting and it would also be able to replicate fetching.
-This required us to have object recognition, depth recognition, and SLAM.
-After deciding on doing these implementations, we needed to do extensive research on what we could do to reduce overhead on the bot since if it was too demanding many errors could occur while running.

-## How it unfolded
+## Story

 The GestureBot project began with a straightforward idea: combining gesture recognition with basic movement commands to emulate a robot that responds to human gestures.
-The initial inspiration stemmed from the desire to create a robot with functionality akin to a pet—intelligent and interactive but devoid of auditory command reliance.
+The initial inspiration stemmed from the desire to create a robot with functionality akin to a pet: intelligent and interactive, but devoid of auditory command reliance.
 Jeffrey and I both lacked firsthand experience with pets, particularly dogs, which made the concept of creating a robot capable of "fetching" or "following" based on gestures an exciting challenge.

 We initiated the project with an extensive research phase.
-Gesture recognition stood out as the project's backbone, so we explored various methodologies, including Leap Motion sensors.
+Gesture recognition stood out as the project's base, so we explored various methodologies, such as Leap Motion sensors.
 However, after discovering that the Leap device we had access to was incompatible due to proprietary changes, we pivoted to a solution involving Google MediaPipe.
 This tool, combined with a custom neural network built using Keras, enabled efficient and lightweight gesture classification.

 Once gesture recognition was operational, we expanded the project's scope to include elements inspired by the GOAT ("Go to Any Thing") system from class.
 This involved implementing advanced features like object recognition, depth estimation, and autonomous navigation.
 At this point, we divided responsibilities: Jeffrey focused on object recognition and depth estimation, while I worked on live mapping, localization, and path planning.
 This division of labor allowed us to address the project's complex requirements in parallel.

 Our teamwork was characterized by clear communication and mutual respect for each other's expertise.
 Although we worked on separate components, we regularly synchronized our efforts to ensure seamless integration.
 Debugging sessions became collaborative problem-solving exercises, where one person's fresh perspective often revealed overlooked issues.